oracle/graal/docs/tools/insight/Insight-Tracing.md

     var config = {
       serviceName: 'insight-demo',
       reporter: {
-        // Provide the traces endpoint; this forces the client to connect directly to the Collector and send
+        // Provide the traces endpoint.
+This forces the client to connect directly to the Collector and send
         // spans over HTTP
         collectorEndpoint: 'http://localhost:14268/api/traces',
         // Provide username and password if authentication is enabled in the Collector